lucastimho/dota-frontend-vue/README.md

 - [BootstrapMade](https://bootstrapmade.com/)
 - [OpenDotaAPI](https://docs.opendota.com/)

+## Getting Started

-## Type this command to install all packages in this application
+### Type this command to install all packages in this application

 ```
 npm install